ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityTokenBlockOffer

-Offer a block of tokens in exchange for ETH
+Offer a block of tokens in exchange for ETH.
+ Purchasers can buy any multiple of 'tokens' up to 'count'.
+ 'tokens' multipled by 'count' will be escrowed in offer. msg.sender must be a registered entity.

 ```js
 function entityTokenBlockOffer(uint256 rate, uint256 tokens, uint256 count) external nonpayable